magento/knowledge-base/src/troubleshooting/general/graphql-categories-cannot-hide-categories-shared-catalog.md

 Prerequisites:

-This happens to all customers on Adobe Commerce 2.4.3 with PWA storefront consuming GraphQl API with Adobe Commerce backend/admin having B2B Shared Catalog feature turned on.
+This happens to all merchants on Adobe Commerce 2.4.3 with PWA storefront consuming GraphQL API with Adobe Commerce backend/Admin having B2B Shared Catalog feature turned on.

 1. Create multiple categories (CAT1,CAT2).
 1. Create a private shared catalog.